AlanY1an/blockhouse-trade-api/README.md

 ### 4. Database Setup

-Make sure you have a PostgreSQL database running.
+Make sure you have a SQLite database running.
 Update the database connection URL in the application with your database credentials.

 ### 5. Run the Application Locally